Northrop A-17: Development and design

-The Northrop Gamma 2F was an attack bomber derivative of the Northrop Gamma transport aircraft, developed in parallel with the Northrop Gamma 2C, (of which one was built), designated the YA-13 and XA-16.
+The Northrop Gamma 2F was an attack bomber derivative of the Northrop Gamma transport aircraft, developed in parallel with the Northrop Gamma 2C, designated the YA-13 and XA-16.
 The Gamma 2F had a revised tail, cockpit canopy and wing flaps compared with the Gamma 2C, and was fitted with new semi-retractable landing gear.
 It was delivered to the United States Army Air Corps for tests on 6 October 1934, and after modifications which included fitting with a conventional fixed landing gear, was accepted by the Air Corps.
 A total of 110 aircraft were ordered as the A-17 in 1935.

-The resulting A-17 was equipped with perforated flaps, and had fixed landing gear with partial fairings.
-It was fitted with an internal fuselage bomb bay that carried fragmentation bombs and well as external bomb racks.
+The resulting A-17 was equipped with perforated flaps, and had a fixed landing gear with partial fairings.
+It was fitted with an internal fuselage bomb bay, that carried fragmentation bombs, and external bomb racks.

-Northrop developed new landing gear, this time completely retractable, producing the A-17A variant.
+Northrop developed a new landing gear, this time completely retractable, producing the A-17A variant.
 This version was again purchased by the Army Air Corps, who placed orders for 129 aircraft.
-By the time these were delivered, the Northrop Corporation had been taken over by Douglas Aircraft Company, export models being known as the Douglas Model 8.
+By the time these were delivered, the Northrop Corporation had been taken over by Douglas Aircraft Company, with export models being known as the Douglas Model 8.

 Operational history

 United States

-The A-17 entered service in February 1936, and proved a reliable and popular aircraft.
+The A-17 entered service in February 1936, and proved to be a reliable and popular aircraft.
 However, in 1938, the Air Corps decided that attack aircraft should be multi-engined, rendering the A-17 surplus to requirements.

 From 14 December 1941, A-17s were used for coastal patrols by the 59th Bombardment Squadron (Light) on the Pacific side of the Panama Canal.

 The last remaining A-17s, used as utility aircraft, were retired from USAAF service in 1944.